Game 14 Nov, 2024

 Report Generation

-As soon as all the above steps are done and dusted, we get a comprehensive DRC report that highlights all project’s technical, non-technical, and technological aspects.
+Once we complete all the above steps, we receive a comprehensive DRC report that highlights all the project’s technical, non-technical, and technological aspects.

 Importantly, it also includes all the major and minor changes proposed by the team that could be subject to revision.
 This report gives the client a clear perspective of where the project stands regarding the set standards, and allows them to determine which direction they would love to proceed with.